FiniteVolumeTransportPhenomena/PyFVTool/docs/scope_and_limitations.md

 # Scope and limitations

 Before digging deeper into PyFVTool, it is useful to consider its scope and its limitations.
-These are not likely to evolve much in the near futre, since the developers' time is limited and also because there are other, well-established codes that become of interest when your problems move beyond the scope of PyFVTool.
+These are not likely to evolve much in the near future, since the developers' time is limited and also because there are other, well-established codes that become of interest when your problems move beyond the scope of PyFVTool.

 ## Scope